honey-team/ufpy-website/docs/useful_classes/ustack.md

 # class UStack[VT]
 --}

-UStack is deprecated in 0.2 and will be deleted in 0.5.
-Use [`ustl.Stack`](../uSTL/stack.md) class instead.
+UStack is deprecated in version 0.2 and will be deleted in version 0.5.
+Use [`uSTL.Stack`](../uSTL/stack.md) class instead.